-Low protein food along with improper food combining may lead to a deficiency of essential amino acids.
+Low protein foods along with improper food combining may lead to a deficiency of essential amino acids.

-In general low protein foods are fruits and vegetables.
-However, legumes, grains, nuts, and seeds are also considered low protein foods because most will not contain all of the essential amino acids that the human body needs in order to thrive.
+Most of these low protein foods will not contain all of the essential amino acids that the human body needs in order to thrive.

 Protein is a macro-nutrient that we need an adequate amount of every day to sustain our health and energy needs.